The top 5 mistakes freight shippers made in 2019

 Freight shipping isn’t easy, but that doesn’t mean you have to repeat old mistakes.
 Learn from other shippers’ missteps so you can come out as a top dog for 2020.

-Oh, but if you want to avoid these 5 huge headaches, you can always use a digital freight broker like Flock Freight.
+Oh, but if you want to avoid these five huge headaches, you can always use a digital freight broker like Flock Freight.
 Our FlockDirect service offers shared truckload (STL), a mode of freight transportation that pools multiple shipments onto one multi-stop truck.
 STL gives LTL shippers transparent tracking and improved freight protection, all while reducing greenhouse gas emissions by up to 40%.
 See what all the fuss is about.